 - Goldsboro and Wayne County: Along the same vein as Fayetteville, Goldsboro is usually mentioned along with Seymour Johnson Air Force Base.
 However, you’ll find much more when exploring its downtown, food scene, and surrounding towns.

 Greenville to Jackson

-- Greenville and Pitt County: Greenville is where you’ll find Eastern Carolina University, amazing barbecue at B’s (and other awesome restaurants, too!), and Piratefest in April.
+- Greenville and Pitt County: Greenville is where you’ll find East Carolina University, amazing barbecue at B’s (and other awesome restaurants, too!), and Piratefest in April.
 Awesome towns in Pitt County include Ayden, where Bum’s brings some of the best wood-cooked barbecue in Eastern North Carolina.

 - Hertford and Perquimans County: Hertford and Winfall are a couple of the towns that form this Inner Banks county.
 Perquimans is also known as the home of Catfish Hunter and the “S” Bridge that crosses the Perquimans River.

 - Jackson and Northampton County: Northampton is a northern border county with more than a few towns that hover around 1,000 in population.
 Jackson is the county seat but Gaston and Garysburg are the two largest in the county.

 Laurinburg to Jacksonville